CITCOM-project/CausalTestingFramework/README.md

 Having fully specified the modelling scenario, we are now ready to test.
 Causal tests are, essentially [metamorphic tests](https://en.wikipedia.org/wiki/Metamorphic_testing) which are executed using statistical causal inference.
-A causal test expresses the change in a given output that we expect to see when we change a particular input in a particular way, e.g.
+A causal test expresses the change in a given output that we expect to see when we change a particular input in a particular way.
+A causal test case is built from a base test case, which specifies the relationship between the given output and input and the desired effect.
+This information is the minimum required to perform identification

 ```{python}
 from causal_testing.testing.base_test_case import BaseTestCase